-Transforming your living spaces into astonishing entertainment spaces has been increasingly popular among luxury home owners.
+Transforming living spaces into astonishing entertainment spaces has been increasingly popular among home owners.
 Your decision to create a dedicated cinema room for getting the true cinema experience right in the comfort of your home can look like a tough process.
-However, there are few pointers that could help you get the best of your space.
-We’ve compiled a list of 7 things you could focus on for your home cinema investment.
+However, there are few pointers that could help you get the best from your space.
+We’ve compiled a list of things you could focus on for your home cinema investment.

 One of the biggest decisions you will need to make for your home cinema will be choosing a location in your home.
 While many homeowners prefer converting their unused spaces such as attic or basement, it’s also a popular option to transform existing spaces to offer full screen immersion with surround sound.
 However, whether you want conversion, transformation or new build, there is always a right system available for your cinema room.